Frequently Asked Questions

 For research & internships

-Applications typically open on September 1st for the upcoming year.
-Deadlines may vary from the end of September to mid-February, depending on the research/internship placement.
+Applications typically open on November 1st for the upcoming year, with some programs opening for early recruitment in October.
+Deadlines may vary from mid-November to mid-February, depending on the research/internship placement.
 Please consult each program page for details.

 All students going abroad on a University of Calgary program pay tuition to the University of Calgary and remain eligible for student loans and scholarships.
 Specific costs are listed on every program page on our website, so please ensure you read the page of the program(s) you are interested in for more detailed information.